HL7/fhir-project-mhealth/ig-data/input/pagecontent/32_clinical_blood_pressure.md

 <span id='report-mean-blood-pressure'/>
 #### <span class='glyphicon text-info glyphicon-phone'/> <span class='glyphicon text-info glyphicon-dashboard'/> <span class='glyphicon text-info glyphicon-cloud'/> Scenario: Report Mean Blood Pressure

-The system **SHOULD** be able to report mean blood pressure as computed from systolic and dyastolic measures or through other means.
+The system should be able to report mean blood pressure as computed from systolic and dyastolic measures or through other means.

 GIVEN